 Since salt lowers the freezing point of water, it will melt ice or prevent ice from forming altogether.
 It’s inexpensive and easy to apply across parking lots, driveways, sidewalks, loading bays, and other surfaces.

 However, salt is a corrosive material and can be harsh on concrete surfaces, vehicles, and nearby grass and vegetation.
 Salt does not provide much traction either, especially on thick ice.
-Most commonly talked about is the fact that salt only works to about -16 Celsius, which is no match for cold Saskatchewan winters.
+Most commonly talked about is that salt only works to about -16 Celsius, which is no match for cold Saskatchewan winters.

 Pros and Cons of Using Sand for Ice Management

-Sand does have some drawbacks though.
+Sand does have some drawbacks, though.
 If it’s continuously snowing, you must be diligent in reapplying sand as it gets covered up.
 If the area you’re covering sees heavy foot traffic, sand can be tracked indoors and make a mess.
 Depending on where sand is being used, excessive usage comes with a threat of clogging drainage systems and may eventually ending up in drinking water.

 Using Salt Sand Mix for Snow and Ice Management

-We offer a 7% salt sand mix that is perfect for commercial properties, such as apartment buildings, hotels, small businesses, and shopping complexes.
+We offer a 7% salt sand mix perfect for commercial properties, such as apartment buildings, hotels, small businesses, and shopping complexes.
 This mixture ratio provides enough traction but is also gentle enough on surfaces.
 It’s paramount to keep the people on your property safe, so salt sand is a worthwhile investment every winter.

-While salt sand mix is an effective method for keeping outdoor surfaces safe to use, the best prevention method is keeping those surfaces clear when it snows.
+While salt sand mix is an effective method for keeping outdoor surfaces safe to use, the best prevention method keeps those surfaces clear when it snows.
 Serbu offers commercial snow removal and ice management services throughout the winter, but it’s best to book early to secure availability.
 If you need help maintaining your property, give us a call and learn how we can help.